Positive Psychology Practitioner & Coach Diploma (Level 5)

 Members may also apply to contribute to ongoing research projects, or initiate new projects, run by the Positive Psychology Centre.

-The diploma course cost is £2450.
+The diploma qualification fee is £2450.
 This includes:

 - Access to the Positive Psychology Academy